 At first, I reacted positively to these stories.
-After all, as someone who feels passionately about acceptance and inclusion for those with special needs, why wouldn’t I?
+After all, as someone who feels passionately about acceptance and inclusion for those with disabilities, why wouldn’t I?

 Here’s why: Assigning a trait—any trait—to a group of people as a whole is denying each member of that group his or her individuality.
 So while you think that you’re just being extra-accepting by pointing out cute babies with special needs in the grocery store or going out of your way to make sure everyone knows how great you think individuals with disabilities are, you’re actually just creating a new set of subtly damaging stereotypes.
 This might be an unpopular opinion, but, interestingly enough, it’s actually one shared by many parents of children who have special needs.
 (And for an insightful read about what it’s like to grow up with an adult relative with a disability, see this article by Kate Conway.)

 I recently read Harriet Beecher Stowe’s 1852 abolitionist novel Uncle Tom’s Cabin, and the parallels between Stowe’s treatment of blacks and our society’s perception of individuals with disabilities are striking.
 Obviously, Stowe’s intentions are good; after all, Uncle Tom’s Cabin was written as a rallying call—an attempt to garner support for emancipation.
 However, the language with which she refers to her characters can only be described as implicitly racist.
 Of black people as a whole, she writes: “If not a dominant and commanding race, they are, at least, an affectionate, magnanimous, and forgiving one.”
 These stereotypes are not inherently negative.
 But, as we now know, such generalizations are—in addition to being entirely unfounded—still harmful.
 While Stowe’s mindset is obviously far better than others of her time period, it is still incorrect.